indrayam/wasm-hackathon/README.md

 - **Nov 2017:** WebAssembly CG members representing four browsers, Chrome, Edge, Firefox, and WebKit, reached consensus that the design of the initial (MVP) WebAssembly API and binary format is complete to the extent that no further design work is possible without implementation experience and significant usage.

 ## Web Assembly 101

-JavaScript as the _only_ builtin language of the Web is not well-equipped to meet these requirements, especially as a compilation target.
-However, the maturation of the Web platform has given rise to sophisticated and demanding Web applications such as interactive
-3D visualization, audio and video software, and games.

 **WebAssembly (abbreviated `wasm`) is a virtual instruction set architecture and a binary instruction format for a stack-based virtual machine.**